notaSWE/notablog/_posts/2023-03-06-I-Wrote-An-Aimbot-Using-Computer-Vision.md

 * Score decrements if the player misses a target
 * Once the countdown finishes, score is calculated and displayed to player

-Here is a vide of the game being played with a countdown of five seconds; the sound effects should help to drive it home.
+Here is a video of the game being played with a countdown of five seconds; the sound effects should help to drive it home.

 <video width="960" height="540" controls>
   <source src="https://notaswe-blog-posts.s3.amazonaws.com/2023_03_06_aimbot01.mp4" type="video/mp4">